Human Rights Summer Internships

 Andrew J. Gold and Dori Katz Fund for Human Rights

 Funding will cover pertinent research projects, travel, purchase of material, and internships.
 Application may be made at any time prior to the third week of the spring semester.
 A committee of faculty members and administrators reviews applications and awards grants.
-Students interested in seeking a grant should contact Professor Maurice Wade, Director of the Human Rights Program.
+Students interested in seeking a grant should contact Professor Benjamin Carbonetti, Director of the Human Rights Program.

 Trinity students undertaking urban/global projects can also apply for several grants.
 See other grant sources.